 - Runaway spend.
 Mitigation: quotas, usage dashboards, and CI checks on model complexity.

-The stack supports horizontal scale with partitioned storage and incremental transforms.
-Identity resolution yields reproducible person and account keys suitable for attribution and forecasting.
+Lineage design isolates raw, staging, and mart layers and keeps schema contracts versioned.
+Identity resolution produces reproducible person and account keys suitable for attribution and forecasting.

 Leave a Reply